 Are you suffering from headaches, dizziness, and nausea?
 Are your symptoms making it difficult to drive and perform even the smallest of daily tasks?
 These symptoms and others could be a result of a subtle misalignment between the eyes, a condition known as Binocular Vision Dysfunction (BVD).

 Luckily, there is treatment.
 Eye doctors that have been trained to treat BVD can prescribe and create specialized glasses with microprism lenses can address BVD and eliminate your symptoms.
-In fact, the average patient will notice a 50% reduction of symptoms by the end of their first visit with prismatic eyeglasses.
+In fact, the average vision therapy patient will notice a 50% reduction of symptoms by the end of their first visit with prismatic eyeglasses.

 How Do Prism Glasses Work?

 Prism lens glasses for double vision or BVD bend light in a way that the images seen by your eyes are moved into the position they need to be in, resulting in realigned images.
 When the images seen by your two eyes are realigned, your brain can transform them into one, singular image.
-This is why prism glasses are an effective tool for correcting double vision, headaches, nausea, dizziness, double vision and many other uncomfortable symptoms caused by BVD are significantly reduced or eliminated.
+This is why prism glasses are an effective tool for correcting double vision, headaches, nausea, dizziness, and many other uncomfortable symptoms caused by BVD.

 What Do Prism Glasses Look Like?